MFA Installation and Troubleshooting FAQ — Duo

 Try disconnecting from wifi and reconnecting.
 If your wifi network cannot connect to the internet, Duo Mobile Push notifications will not reach your device.
 This can happen even if your phone can still receive calls while connected to wifi (phone calls and data use different networks.)
 If that doesn't help, try restarting your phone.

 If all else fails, reset your Duo account as described.
 If you're using Duo Mobile, un-install and re-install the app, and restart your phone.
-The next time you authenticate to an MFA-protected service, you should be prompted to re-enroll in Duo.
+The next time you log in to CAS, you should be prompted to re-enroll in Duo.

 FAQ: Duo for Windows RDP